narevs/codex-ss-scraper/README.md

    * Press `Ctrl+Alt+A` in the main window to manage licensed users stored in `data/auth.db`.
 Back up this file to preserve user records.

+5. **Link collection**
+   * The "Scrape Links" button uses per-site plugins defined in `sites/plugins.py` with a generic fallback to extract article-style anchors.
+   * URLs are normalized (fragments and tracking params removed), deduplicated, and a short scroll loop (≤8s) attempts to load more results politely.

 ## Tests

 Run the test-suite: